 The king's frail health is a cause of anxiety for many Thais.
 The monarch is widely credited with bringing stability to the Kingdom during his more than 60 years on the throne.

-One well-wisher, 49-year-old Anong Wongwan, said she and her three relatives slept in their car last night outside a gas station near Klaikangwon Palace to secure front row seat to watch the royal motorcade.
+Anong Wongwan, 49, said she and her three relatives slept in their car last night outside a gas station near Klaikangwon Palace to secure front row seat to watch the royal motorcade.

 Meanwhile, 60-year-old Kamolrat Wiriyaphap sold small 5 baht royal flags for well-wishers to wave.
 She said she does not charge poor or elderly people for the flags.